benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 * Among participants with positive screens for psychiatric disorders or suicidal ideation?
 * Among all participants?

-Use interaction terms to examine.
+Use interaction terms to examine effect modification by positive screens for psychiatric disorders or suicidal ideation.
+**Look at the unadjusted and adjusted odds ratio for the `fmss` term.**

 ## Unadjusted comparisons